alyvusal/kubernetes/storage/README.md

 ### [Projected Volumes](https://kubernetes.io/docs/concepts/storage/projected-volumes/)

-A projected volume maps several existing volume sources into the same directory.
+A projected volume is a composite volume — it lets you combine multiple volume sources (e.g., secrets, configMaps, serviceAccountToken, downwardAPI) into a single volume mount point.

 Currently, the following types of volume sources can be projected: